 Dial-A-Ride is offered Monday through Friday from 7:00 a.m. to 3:30 p.m.
-Service does not operate on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas Day.
+Service does not operate on New Year's Day, MLK Day, Presidents Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas Day; Dial-A-Ride runs for half the day on Christmas Eve and New Year's Eve.
 Riders with reservations and subscription riders are given priority service.

-Convenient connections to the County's service, Tulare County Area Transit/TCaT, are provided in Downtown Woodlake at the Whitney Transit Center located at 201 E. Lakeview Avenue.
+Convenient connections to the County's

+service, Tulare County Area Transit/TCaT, are provided in Downtown Woodlake at the Whitney Transit Center located at 201 E.

+Lakeview Avenue.

-Figure 8: Woodlake Dial-A-Ride Service Area
+CITY OF WOODLAKE 2015 TRANSIT DEVELOPMENT PLAN, WITH 2021 UPDATE Figure 8: Woodlake Dial-A-Ride Service Area